Boosting Graph Neural Networks with getML: Automated Feature Engineering for Superior Model Performance

 Introduction

-Another potentially lucrative but labor intensive and computationally expensive step is the experimentation with a variety of Neural Network architectures.
+Another potentially lucrative but labor-intensive and computationally expensive step is the experimentation with a variety of Neural Network architectures.

 - a lot of time consuming manual work and